lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile-metadata.md

 }
 ```

-This key is used to know whether the account represents a **UniversalProfile** or a normal account.
+This key is used to know if the contract represents a **UniversalProfile**.

 ### LSP3Profile